 The program endeavors to provide reasonable accommodations which would allow owner-occupant applicants with disabilities or their disabled household members to enjoy use of the program-assisted home.
 Owner-occupant applicants with a disability or with a household member with a disability may be entitled to additional construction considerations such as low threshold showers, bathroom grab bars, outward swinging doors, exterior ramps, comfort height toilet with grab bars or other accessibility features that will assist with the individual's functional need.
 The program will assess eligibility for these features on a case-by-case basis per assistance benefit type by way of a completed reasonable accommodation request form.
 The reasonable accommodation request form will be completed by the owner-occupant applicant during the pre-construction meeting.
 During the pre-construction meeting the owner-occupant applicant will meet with the general contractor, review the reasonable accommodation request form.
-Requests for additional accommodations by way of the completed reasonable accommodation request form.
-Requests for additional accommodations beyond the standard reasonable accommodations listed below must be supported by documentation and will be considered on a case-by-case basis.
+Requests for additional accommodations by way of the completed reasonable accommodation listed below must be supported by documentation and will be considered on a case-by-case basis.
 For more information on the pre-construction meeting, see Section 11.4 Pre-Construction Meeting.
 Awards may include expenses for additional costs related to accessibility modifications for the disabled.